josh-tracey/eventual-agent/README.md

 but care about fast lookup of all client subscribed to a specific channel for quick publishing.

 #### Implementation
-Written in golang for minimal footprint and faster processing
+Written in golang for simplicity, minimal footprint and faster processing

 ```go
 type PublishEvent struct {